 There are a lot of fascinating facts about spiders.
 Jumping spiders happen to be a favorite of mine.
 I used to play with them when I was a child.
 They are so cute and so bold.
 I would put my finger in front of them and they would jump on, then jump off, and jump on, then off.
 I loved it!
 I had a pet one on the porch I would go out and play with every day.
 (Yeah, I know, I wasn't your typical female child).

 There are also some interesting markings on some spiders.
 For instance, take a look at the Happy Face Spider, pictured below.

 All in all, spiders are amazing and beneficial creatures.
 I think the bottom line is that we fear what we do not understand or know.
 With knowledge, comes appreciation and understanding.
 That is the key to appreciating any creature, including spiders.

 While it is hard to move on from such an interesting subject as spiders, if I must, I'm glad I am moving on to another co-favorite of mine, snakes.
 Snakes are another creature that cause most people to recoil.
 But, again, if you just take the time to look, you will see an incredibly fascinating creature.

-Though snakes have been much maligned, and almost depicted as the embodiment of evil, they are a beautiful creature that has a very positive impact on the environment when they are in their natural and native environments.
+Though snakes have been considered wicked animals, often depicted as the embodiment of evil, they are a beautiful creature that has a very positive impact on the environment when they are in their natural and native environments.
 Most snakes eat small animals for prey, some even subsisting on nothing more than crickets and insects.
 Others eat rodents, vermin, and small animals they can catch, which may consist of birds, rabbits, or young of other animals.

 Some larger snakes may take larger prey.
 Some snakes can go months without eating after consuming a large meal.